Algol-class vehicle cargo ship: Antares propulsion failure

 Unfortunately, one FSS, the Antares, failed off the East coast of the United States with a considerable amount of the 24th Infantry Division (Mechanized) equipment and 100 soldiers aboard.
 The ship was towed to Rota, Spain by the ocean-going tugboat Apache.
-Some of the cargo was airlifted to Saudi Arabia but most had to be unloaded and reloaded by the soldiers and Seebees aboard the FSS USNS Altaire returning from her initial voyage.
+Some of the cargo was airlifted to Saudi Arabia but most had to be unloaded and reloaded by the soldiers and Seabees aboard the FSS USNS Altaire returning from her initial voyage.
 This cargo arrived about three weeks later than planned.
 (Before the war, the Antares had been scheduled for major overhaul, but this was delayed.
 Thus a degree of risk was accepted in the decision to use Antares to speed the deployment.)